Over a decade administering Flu Shots

 Flu Vaccination Side Effects: From Arm Soreness to Allergic Reactions

-We understand Flu
+We understand Flu!

 The side effects of a flu shot (if any) tend to be mild, and if you develop flu-like symptoms, its effects are expected to be weaker than getting the “live” version of the virus.
 Some reactions to the flu vaccine may include: